SabaAhmad404/Bookstore-React/README.md

 - On the terminal run this command git clone ``

-- Go to the repository folder using command prompt cd `Math-magician-React`
+- Go to the repository folder using command prompt cd `Bookstore-React`

 - Install the dev dependencies for linters run npm install.
 - setup Webpack